bmedicke/REED/radare2/readme.md

 for instance: `ev~utf8`.
 Use `e? src.color` to only learn about the color mode option.

+There is a visual browser for all settings: `Ve`, you can navigate it with `hjkl`.

+---

 From within `r2` you can use the `ed` command to open the config file (`~/.radare2rc`) in your editor.

 > `.radare2rc`